-- If you die before you are 75, your beneficiaries can take lump sums tax free within two years of your death.
+- If you die before you are aged 75, your beneficiaries can take lump sums tax-free within 2 years of your death.

 Defined contribution scheme

-The value of the lump sum your beneficiaries can get is usually based on the value of the savings you have built up.
+If you have a defined contribution scheme, the value of the lump sum your beneficiaries can get is usually based on the value of the savings you have built up.
+Sometimes this might just be a refund of the contributions paid in, so it is important to check with the provider.
 Your beneficiaries may choose to take an income instead, or a combination of both.

 Defined benefit scheme